DewenLei04/Humber-Business-Math-120-Text-Book/README.md

 - ⏱ **Fast Learning**: The book consists of **9 units** and around **40 pages**.
 You can master all concepts in just 5 hours.
 - 📝 **Test-Ready Examples**: All examples are similar to real exam questions but with different numbers.
 - 🔄 **Open Source**: Editable and collaborative—future contributors can improve or adapt this resource.

+## 📄 License
+This work is licensed under the Creative Commons Zero v1.0 Universal License (CC0).

+###You are free to:

+-Share, copy, and modify this textbook.
+-Use it for any purpose, including commercial use.